 Monitoring tank age

-The chart below outlines the maximum allowable tank age.
+It is important to keep note of how old your tank is.
+On average, a fuel tank can last around 20 years before it needs to be replaced.
 Any tanks older than twenty-five years of age after the identified dates cannot be filled under any circumstances.
-These standards do not override the stricter local or provincial inspection requirements and standards.
-Tanks with no labels are assumed to be over forty-five years old.
+Tanks with no labels are assumed to be over forty-five years old and should be changed immediately.

 Tank Type